Equality, Diversity and Inclusion

 - As part of on-going routine interaction with the service by existing service users.

-From 6 April 2017 employers in Great Britain with more than 250 staff are required to publish their gender pay gap information annually, using six different measures, covering pay and bonuses.
-This is the second report for Cheshire and Wirral Partnership NHS Foundation Trust (CWP) and provides a snapshot of pay data on 31/3/18 which is also published on the Gender Pay Gap Reporting pages of the Gov.uk website.
-The purpose of the reporting is to increase awareness, improve pay transparency and to encourage closing the gap.
+From 6 April 2017, employers in Great Britain with more than 250 staff are required to publish their gender pay gap information annually, using six different measures covering pay and bonuses.
+Please see the most recent report and infographic for Cheshire and Wirral Partnership NHS Foundation Trust (CWP) which provide a snapshot of pay data and are also published on the Gender Pay Gap Reporting pages of the Gov.uk website.
+The purpose of reporting is to increase awareness, improve pay transparency and to encourage closure of the gap.